bogddan/laracsv/README.md

 #### Advanced Outputs

-LaraCSV uses [League CSV](http://csv.thephpleague.com/).
+Bogddan uses [League CSV](http://csv.thephpleague.com/).
 You can do what League CSV is able to do.
 You can get the underlying League CSV writer and reader instance by calling:

 ```php